Honduras - GOAL Global Skip to content

 Improving access to markets

-So far, ten women small business owners have benefited from the programme.
-Participants learned how to design logos, manage social media profiles, and do their accounting.
-The Resilient Neighbourhoods programme is not only strengthening small businesses but also promoting the economic and social empowerment of women.
+So far, 205 women small business owners have benefited from the program.
+Participants learned how to design logos,manage social media profiles, and handle their accounting.
+The Resilient Neighborhoods program is not onlystrengthening small businesses but also promoting the economic and social empowerment of women.

 Key Achievements